cgbur/llama2.zig/README.md

 [llama2](https://github.com/facebookresearch/llama) model architecture recently published by Meta.

-This is a work in progress side project that is incomplete and likely never to be feature complete or on par with the original C version.
-Already it has fallen behind in the few days since I started it.
+This is a work in progress side project that and as such will not be feature complete or always up to date with the latest llama2.c.
+Pull requests are welcome.
+The long term goal is to have a fast, portable, and easy to use implementation of the llama2 model architecture.

 `stories15.bin` is a model checkpoint file for a 15M parameter model trained on the tiny stories dataset.
 See the llama2.c repo for how this is generated.
 The